gravity00/SimpleSOAPClient/README.md

-# SimpleSOAPClient
+# Simple SOAP Client
-Lightweight SOAP client for invoking HTTP SOAP endpoints
+Lightweight SOAP client for invoking HTTP SOAP endpoints.
+Fluently create SOAP Envelopes, send them through the SOAP Client and extract the needed information from the returned SOAP Envelope.
+How easier could it be?

 ## Usage